-- Key indicators (build a case) that are missing, lacking or inadequate. - Key Data (magnitude of problem, dynamics leading to problem, population characteristics, attitudes and behaviors that are causing or exacerbating the problem.
-Support this with findings from the literature; include relevant statistics (national, regional, and/or local), and cite them. - Description of gap analysis to identify why project is appropriate for the site where it will be implemented.
+- Key indicators (build a case) that are missing, lacking, or inadequate - Key Data (magnitude of the problem, dynamics leading to the problem, population characteristics, attitudes, and behaviors that are causing or exacerbating the problem.
+Support this with findings from the literature; include relevant statistics (national, regional, and/or local), and cite them.
+Are these data reported by and/or connected to CMS, NDNQI, and/or AHRQ national benchmarks?
+What organizational data are available to demonstrate the extent of the problem, for example, MIDAS, name of EMR, or PowerBI/BI reports?
+Include reference for data source and date of the report.
+Are there anecdotal reports related to the issue (use personal communication citation)? - Description of gap analysis to identify why the project is appropriate for the site where it will be implemented.
+Who has been affected?
+What is the impact?
+What are the safety and quality issues?
+Are there any financial impacts on the organization, patients, or others?